Good Grief: A Way through the Holidays after a Loved One Dies

 MIDLAND - Churches, like the human body, have a natural life cycle.
 The average lifespan of a church is around 70 years, unless something supernatural happens to further its impact, according to David Lowrie, senior pastor of First Baptist Church El Paso.

 Lowrie was one of two keynote speakers during the "Built to Last" Conference hosted by First Baptist Church in Midland Oct.
 9-10.
 The conference was organized for church leaders around the state to come together to learn how to build a solid church foundation.
-Dr. Randel Everett, president of the 21st Century/p>... [continue]
+Dr. Randel Everett, president of the 21st Century Wilberforce Initiative and former pastor of FBC Midland, also served as a... [continue]

 Training Mexican church leaders in communal evangelism